 Bull trout can grow into double-figure weights but are very vulnerable to over-exploitation by fisherman.
 Their numbers fell back so dramatically that in 1995 the Albertan government imposed a total ban on the killing of Bulls to preserve this remarkable fish and this policy is now beginning to show rewards.

-Every Albertan angler knows the catch phrase ” if its got no black put it back” which refers to the best method of identification.
-You can catch Bull trout all along the forestry trunk road but if Bulls are “your thing” then the less pressurised rivers of the northern end are you best bet.
+Every Albertan angler knows the catchphrase ‘if it’s got no black put it back’ which refers to the best method of identification.
+You can catch Bull trout all along the forestry trunk road but if Bulls are “your thing” then the less pressurised rivers of the northern end are your best bet.
 The Muskeg river is an excellent place to try.
-It has good access and is also full of wild Rainbows, Rocky mountain Whitefish and below the Muskeg falls Arctic Grayling.
+It has good access and is also full of wild Rainbows, Rocky Mountain Whitefish and below the Muskeg falls Arctic Grayling.

 Arctic grayling are confined in Alberta to the northern rivers of the Athabasca drainage.
 In the forestry trunk road region they do not grow very large and are likely to be in the half to one pound range.
 Nevertheless, they are a very obliging fish and rise well to the dry fly and are suckers for small gold heads fished in the traditional down and across method.

 Perhaps the main attraction of grayling is the sense of solitude and wilderness one gains from the remote, forest-clad northern streams where they are found.
 If you want to try for grayling then the best river has to be the Little Smoky though there are several others including the Macloed and its tributaries.

 I have enjoyed some great days on the Freeman river though one afternoon I spent a frantic hour or so dodging fallen trees which had been uprooted by violent winds and thunderstorms.

 Moving south the next convenient access highway is the David Thompson highway running from Rocky Mountain house which intersects the forestry trunk road at Nordegg.